Regularization Matters in Policy Optimization: Experiments

-\textbf{Training.} On MuJoCo tasks, we keep all training hyperparameters unchanged as in the codebase adopted.
-Since hyperparameters for the RoboSchool tasks are not included in the original codebase, we briefly tune the hyperparameters for each algorithm before we apply any regularization (details in Appendix \ref{app:default_setting}).
+\textbf{Training.} On MuJoCo tasks, we keep all hyperparameters unchanged as in the codebase adopted.
+Since hyperparameters for the RoboSchool tasks are not included, we briefly tune the hyperparameters for each algorithm before we apply regularization (details in Appendix \ref{app:default_setting}).
 For details on regularization strength tuning, please see Appendix \ref{app:impl}.
 The results shown in this section are obtained by \textbf{only regularizing\ the policy network}, and a further study on this will be presented in Section \ref{sec:component}.
 We run each experiment independently with five seeds, then use the average return over the last $100$ episodes as the final result.
 Each regularization method is evaluated independently, with other regularizers turned off.
 We refer to the result without any regularization as the baseline.
 For BN and dropout, we use its training mode in updating the network, and test mode in sampling trajectories.

-During our training, negligible computation overhead is induced when a regularizer is applied.
+During training, negligible computation overhead is induced when a regularizer is applied.
 Specifically, the increase in training time for BN is $\sim 10\%$, dropout $\sim 5\%$, while $L_2$, $L_1$, weight clipping, and entropy regularization are all $<1\%$.
 We used up to 16 NVIDIA Titan Xp GPUs and 96 Intel Xeon E5-2667 CPUs, and all experiments take roughly 57 days with resources fully utilized.